pryv/dev-site/source/concepts.md

 External web services can register to data changes by setting up webhooks.

 Webhooks can only be created by app accesses.
 Once created, they will run, executing a HTTP POST request to the corresponding URL for each data change in the user account.
 Currently, we support notifications of data changes, a subsequent API call is necessary to fetch the changes content.
-In case of failure to send a request, the webhook will retry a defined number of times at a certain interval before becoming inactive after too many succeeding failures.
+In case of failure to send a request, the webhook will retry a defined number of times at a growing interval of time before becoming inactive after too many succeeding failures.
+The webhooks run rate is throttled to a minimum time between notifications, sending an array of events that occured during this period.
 All runs are saved which allows to monitor a webhook's health.

 <!-- TODO: See also [registering your app](#TODO). -->